 Money that you know that you will need soon should ideally not be invested.
 Keep it safe and readily available, e.g. in a bank account covered by a national deposit guarantee.

 - All other things being equal, one can usually afford to take larger risks with investments that one doesn’t plan to liquidate anytime soon.
 A 33-year-old will typically be recommended to be more risk-willing with her retirement investments than a 63-year-old.
-The longer the time-horizon, the more time you’ll have to make up any losses.
+The longer the time horizon, the more time you’ll have to make up any losses.

 - If your time horizon is very short, you are more likely to be able to closely monitor your asset.
 A day trader’s investment can have a time horizon that is just a few seconds into the future.
 This means that he can focus on nothing but this specific asset and sell at the exact right moment.
 It also means that he can make a substantial daily profit from doing multiple trades even when each individual trade only yields a very small profit.
-If you on the other hand have a long time-horizon for your investment, you probably don’t want to invest in something that will require you to remain glued to your screen to put in a sales order at the exact right moment.
+If you, on the other hand, have a long time horizon for your investment, you probably don’t want to invest in something that will require you to remain glued to your screen to put in a sales order at the exact right moment.

 Time-horizon scenario: 2-3 years

 You are saving up for a down-payment on a house.
 You expect to buy this house in 2 or 3 years from now.
 If the market drops, there might not be enough time for it to recover before you need the money.
-Therefore, I would recommended investing in low-risk investments even if it means a lower yield.
+Therefore, I would recommend investing in low-risk investments even if it means a lower yield.
 There are for instance savings account where you can get a somewhat higher interest rate if you agree to lock the money for the next 18 months.
 Only use savings accounts covered by a national depositor guarantee.

 Time-horizon scenario: 5-10 years

 Your saving for a dream that you want to realize.
 The money is expected to be needed 5-10 years from now.
-One suitable choice here is a combination of low-risk bonds, blue chip stocks and more risky stocks.
+One suitable choice here is a combination of low-risk bonds, blue-chip stocks, and more risky stocks.
 Since the time-horizon is fairly long, you can allow for more volatility.